 Published on October 31, 2018

 The leaves in the Don River Valley may be turning red and yellow, but plants are still blooming in the Indigenous Urban Agriculture Garden at Evergreen Brick Works.

-One grey morning, we caught up with Isaac Crosby, Lead Hand in Urban Agriculture at Evergreen, to walk us through the many gardens he tends at Evergreen Brick Works.
+One grey morning, we caught up with Isaac Crosby, Former Lead Hand in Urban Agriculture at Evergreen, to walk us through the many gardens he tended at Evergreen Brick Works.